Home / Health & Wellness Articles / Relationships /

 Love Intentionally.
 This means always acting in loving ways—even when you don’t feel like it.
-Try speaking softer when you want to shout; seek ways to serve your mate when you’d rather ignore her; offer a compliment to him in a moment when an insult would come more naturally.
+Try speaking softer when you want to shout; seek ways to serve your mate when you’d rather ignore them; offer a compliment in a moment when an insult would come more naturally.
 Don’t keep score—all points go to the relationship.
 Couples who figure out how to do these things consistently will create a stronger sense of stability and trust.
-Remember that love is a verb, so by definition it demands action.
+Remember that love is a verb, so by definition, it demands action.

 Validate Feelings.
 It’s important for partners to express emotions in assertive yet non-aggressive ways that demonstrate a real desire to hear and understand one another.
 Adjusting our language from overly accusatory (“You never/always…”) to personally clarifying (“I feel…”) is a good game changer.
-Here’s another wise move: ask your partner how he or she feels if you don’t understand.
-Simply acknowledging how a spouse feels can turn a conversation’s tide from destructive to productive.
+Here’s another wise move: ask your partner how they feel if you don’t understand.
+Simply acknowledging how your partner feels can turn a conversation’s tide from destructive to productive.

-Ken Stewart is a licensed Senior Psychological Examiner and Regional Vice President at Centerstone (www.centerstone.org) overseeing the organization’s integrated behavioral and physical healthcare services in the southern area of Middle Tennessee.
+Ken Stewart is a Licensed Senior Psychological Examiner and Regional Vice President at Centerstone.

 If you feel that you need extra help managing your relationship, Centerstone is just a phone call away.
 Call us at 1-877-HOPE123 (877-467-3123) or visit centerstoneconnect.org to get connected with care.